AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

             - It's normal to have a *little* bit of this near the corners, or in small print areas.
         - You shouldn't see any gaps* between the lines.
             - It's fine to have some very small pinholes where the infill meets the     perimeters.
         - **NOTE:** Upon review, somewhere between square 3 and 4 is closer to ideal.
-I will update these photos later.
         - ![](/images/FirstLayer-Squares-2.png)
         - ![](/images/FirstLayer-Squares-2-Annotated.png)